MinBZK/max-regel-book/src/introduction.md

 The actual implementation in software is not covered in depth, so you don't have to be a programmer.

+> [!TIP]
-Sometimes you may encounter so-called JSON to express data.
+> Sometimes you may encounter so-called JSON to express data (e.g. `{"name": "John", "age": 35}`).
 In case you are not familiar with this notation, we'll trust you imagination will get across the main idea.
 Otherwise, it is briefly discussed in an appendix to help that imagination.